 My belief is that good headlamps have become so expensive that you can’t just buy a headlamp only to use while fishing.
 The headlamp must do something else too… it should be good for CAMPING, BIKING, RUNNING, HIKING, SKIING, READING BOOKS in a tent, etc.

 Here’s where I either blow your mind or you ‘get it.’
-The Petzl Ultra Rush is selling for $429 right now at Amazon.
+The Petzl ULTRA RUSH is dropping in price a bit in price online at the main stores.
 I have 2 of them.
 I can’t live without mine.
 You have probably never in your life imagined a headlamp could be worth that.